sandesha-hegde/Tensorflow-serving-for-Keras/README.md

 - keras

 ## Usage
-- This script can be used to host the keras model which are saved in `.h5` type file.
+- `tf_server.py` script can be used to host the keras model which are saved in `.h5` type file.
-- So this script can also used to convert the keras model to tensorflow format(.pb) for serving.
+- Script can also used to convert the keras model to tensorflow format(.pb) for serving.
 - `tf-client` script is a client for hosted model.

 ## Insrtuction